-Once you have these, check how your competitors are using them in their product pages and descriptions.
+Once you have these, check how your competitors are using them in their product pages.

-Ideally, you want your product descriptions to target high-volume, low-competition keywords that other brands have missed.
+Ideally, you want your descriptions to target high-volume, low-competition keywords that other brands have missed.

 If you’d like to read more about optimising your webpages, check out our guide to ecommerce SEO which goes into much more detail about how you can optimise your whole site.

 Having read this guide, you should now know how to write product descriptions.